nkrusch/recontext/readme.txt

 Table 1 (first table in _results.txt)
  * I (in paper) is ∑ (in artifact)
- * Symbol ? means SMT solver could not automatically prove equivalence b/w known and inferred invariants (appears as ✗ in paper)
+ * Symbol ? means SMT solver could not automatically prove equivalence between known and inferred invariants (appears as ✗ in paper)
  * NOTE: There is a transcription issue with the paper draft and our results (in logs/_results.txt).
 The issue does not affect the conclusion of the experiment, and will be fixed before publication.